-The Way commences in the southern suburbs of the capital and civilisation is soon left behind as the route moves deep into high, heathery moorland.
+Beginning in the southern suburbs of the capital, civilisation is soon left behind as the route moves deep into high, heathery moorland.
 Taking six days to complete, the trail ascends some 3,320m over its 129km.

 Strenuous in grade, the linear Wicklow Way traverses forestry tracks, quiet roads, boreens and mountain paths through open moorland.
 Some sections can be wet and muddy.
-While there is some overnight accommodation available along the route, most options are off-route, so careful planning may be necessary.

 The trail crosses the rugged Dublin and Wicklow Mountain range before descending across a series of gentle foothills to reach the County Carlow village of Clonegal.

 A hugely rewarding route, the northern end showcases the more dramatic instances of mountain and lakeside scenery.
 While walkers will certainly feel as though they are in the remotest of wildernesses - a public road is never very far away.

 While some overnight accommodation is available along the route, most options are actually off-route so careful advance planning is necessary.

 Please note: From September 2020 the section of this trail on forest tracks under Derrybawn Mountain is temporarily re-routed from the east side of the upper Poulanass River to the west side of the river due to tree harvesting.
 Please follow the diversion signs.

 - The trail boasts exceptional views over the placid lake and ancient monastic site of Glendalough, definitely a spot to linger at, as well as stunning Powerscourt Waterfall and Lough Tay.

 - The Wicklow Way’s southern end leads walkers on gentler climbs and along forestry roads through a lush landscape of conifer-covered foothills.